jakearmijo/back-end-interview/README.md

 1. `Projection2021.csv` - sourced from the "USDA Agricultural Baseline Database" for the current year projections https://www.ers.usda.gov/media/u55iwexw/projection2021.zip
 2. `FeedGrains.csv` - sourced from the “USDA Feed Grains: Yearbook Tables” available at https://www.ers.usda.gov/data-products/feed-grains-database/feed-grains-yearbook-tables/

+- [x] Using ***TypeSCript*** with any framework(s) you enjoy
+- [ ] Feel free to be creative, but the result NEED NOT BE COMPLEX or excessively time-consuming
+- [ ] We will review your work together during the in-person interview
+- [ ] Send a link to the source, a repository URL or a zip file of your project the day before your interview day ->
+- [x] Scaffold simple node express application - THAT RUNS
+- [ ] examine URL paths.
+Do we need several routes?
+- [ ] Create route files for
+  - [ ] Attribute
+  - [x] Commodity
+  - [x] CommodityType
+  - [ ] Units
+  - [ ] YearType
+  - [ ] Year
+  - [ ] Value
+- [ ] Create a GET request for TABLE LISTED BELOW that rill return JSON with the count of how many times each unique value appears in that column of the data
+  - [ ] Attribute
+  - [ ] Commodity
+  - [ ] CommodityType
+  - [ ] Units
+  - [ ] YearType
+  - [ ] Year
+  - [ ] Value
+- [ ] logic for looping
+- [ ] Visualizations
+- [ ] Testing strategies
+- [ ] Persisting data
+- [ ] Data modeling / analytics
+  - [ ] Zod Schemas per models
+- [ ] API structure / versioning
+- [ ] Docker

+- complete project get routes and data returning
+- any documentation create
+  - routes
+  - controller
+  - models
+  - zod
+- make sure readme instructions work - INCLUDE POSTMAN
+-